-- Tutorial on dealing with angry patients

-- Significant event about a patient who complained that you missed their diagnosis of bowel cancer

-- Audio COT on telephone consulting skills.
+- Tutorial on dealing with angry patients - Significant event about a patient who complained that you missed their diagnosis of bowel cancer - Audio COT regarding a patient who believes they have a chest infection

-Equality, Diversity and Inclusion
+Equality, diversity and inclusion

-This Topic Guide explores part of the RCGP curriculum, Being a General Practitioner.
-It will help you understand important issues relating to equality, diversity and inclusion by describing the key learning points.
-It also contains tips and advice for learning, assessment and continuing professional development, including guidance on the knowledge relevant to this area of general practice.
+This topic guide explores part of the RCGP curriculum, Being a General Practitioner.
+It will help you to understand important issues relating to equality, diversity and inclusion by describing the key learning points.
+It also contains tips and advice for learning, assessment and continuing professional development (CPD), including guidance on the knowledge relevant to this area of general practice.

-Each Topic Guide is intended to illustrate important aspects of everyday general practice, rather than provide a comprehensive overview of each clinical topic.
-It should therefore be considered in conjunction with other Topic Guides and educational resources.
+Each topic guide is intended to illustrate important aspects of everyday general practice, rather than provide a comprehensive overview of each clinical topic.
+It should therefore be considered in conjunction with other topic guides and educational resources.

-- Supporting equality, diversity and inclusion involves recognising, respecting and valuing differences to create a cohesive community and working culture, for the benefit of organisations and individuals - The Equality Act (2010) legally protects people from discrimination and aims to reduce socioeconomic inequality, prohibit victimisation, eliminate discrimination and to increase equality of opportunity - It is unlawful to discriminate against someone because of age, disability, gender reassignment, marital or civil partnership status, pregnancy and maternity, race, religion or belief, sex or sexual orientation - We must be aware of our own judgements and reflect on how our practice could encourage or inadvertently discourage equality and diversity - It is important to be able to raise issues and challenge colleagues should any behaviour lead to discrimination.
+- Supporting equality, diversity and inclusion involves respecting the ways in which others are different from us and valuing each other as individuals, despite those differences and whether or not we disagree with each other in any of these areas.
+Respecting each other helps create a cohesive community and working culture, for the benefit of the organisation and individuals working in it. - The law protects people from discrimination, prohibits victimisation and promotes equality of opportunity and treatment for people from all backgrounds.
+It is unlawful to discriminate against someone due to any protected characteristics. - We must be aware of our own internal judgements and biases and reflect on how our practice could encourage or discourage equality or inclusion, particularly with respect to people who are different from us. - It is important to be able to raise issues and to challenge colleagues should any behaviour be discriminatory.